aaroniscode/demokit/README.md

 $ ansible-playbook demos/launch_and_install_ee_linux.yml
 ```

 If you would like Windows instances, demo-kit can run the Windows launch and install in parallel for maximum speed.
 Windows takes a lot longer to boot and install software, so it's best to have demo-kit automate them in parallel to avoid having the Linux instances wait for their Windows counterparts.
+Open a new terminal window and run:

 ```bash
 $ ansible-playbook demos/launch_and_install_ee_windows.yml